prataprc/prataprc.github.io/_posts/2018-02-19-distributed-dag-of-events.md

 ---
 layout: post
-title: "Distributed DAG of events"
+title: "Federated network for events"
-permalink: distributed-dag-of-events.html
+permalink: federated-network-for-events.html
 ---

-Following is the list of invariants that needs to be met when building a distributed eventing system.
+Following is the list of invariants that needs to be met when building a federated and distributed eventing system.

 * One or more nodes can participate in the network.
 * Each node shall store the full set of events generated in the network